// JOHN WILLIAM BRINK

 Carnegie Music Hall, Oakland, Pittsburgh, PA

-John will serve as assistant conductor for the Carnegie Mellon Philharmonic and Interim Director of Orchestral Studies, Daniel Nesta Curtis, in a program featuring works by Ravel, Beethoven, and CMU Professor of Composition, Nancy Galbraith.
+John will serve as assistant conductor for the Carnegie Mellon Philharmonic and Interim Director of Orchestral Studies, Daniel Nesta Curtis, and guest conductor, Gerard Schwarz, in a program featuring works by Howard Hanson and Gustav Mahler.

 ––––––––––––––––––––––